rbpartC/stackai-challenge/README.md

 #### 1. Setup

-Configure and install argocd locally
+Configure and install argocd locally.
+Everything was packaged into a make command for simplicity (install with sudo apt-get install build-essential on linux/debian)

 ```bash
 make setup